conan-io/conan-center-index/docs/v2_roadmap.md

 > ⚠️ **Note.-** This is a working document that will be updated as we walk
 > this path.
 There are no dates intentionally, and if any they should be
-> considered as an estimation, there are still too many unknows to provide
+> considered as an estimation, there are still some unknowns to provide
 > certain steps and dates.

-Canan v2 is under heavy development and it will be realease in the following months.
+Canan v2 is under heavy development and it will be released in the following months.
 It comes with many improvements that will benefit recipes and users, and we are willing to adopt it.